SamArgt/rpy-motion-detector/README.md

     - `dirpath`: Directory where recorded videos will be saved.
     - `precapture_seconds`: Number of seconds to include in the video before motion is detected.
     - `max_record_seconds`: Maximum duration (in seconds) of a single video recording.
-- Event Hooks
+- Event Hooks & Behaviour
     - `on_event_start`: Command to execute when motion is first detected.
     - `on_event_end`: Command to execute when motion stops.
     - `on_movie_start`: Command to execute when video recording begins.
     - `on_movie_end`: Command to execute when video recording ends.
-    - `on_picture_taken`: Command to execute when a picture is captured.
+    - `on_picture_save`: Command to execute when a picture is captured.
+    - `no_motion_timeout`: Number of seconds of no motion to end an event.
+    - `event_gap`: Minimum number of seconds between 2 events.